1998 European Women's Handball Championship

-The 1998 EHF European Women's Handball Championship was held in the Netherlands from 11 to 20 December.
+The 1998 EHF European Women's Handball Championship was the third edition of the European Women's Championship.
+It was held in the Netherlands from 11 to 20 December.
 It was won by Norway after beating Denmark 24–16 in the final match.
+This was the first time Norway won the title, after Denmark had won the first two titles.

 Venues

 The tournament was held in the following cities: